All Episodes

 And I just want to be able to do that.

-Anyway, so ratings matter, audiences matter, that's part of our job, and we try to do the show informative entertaining, and one of the things we're really trying to do, what we do to define ourselves and distinguish ourselves from other people and whatever it is they're doing every day, is that we don't follow this media mob, corrupt, biased, abusively biased journalism is dead media.
+And one of the things we really try to, what we do to define ourselves and distinguish ourselves from other people and whatever it is they're doing every day is that we don't follow this media mob, corrupt, biased, abusively biased journalism is dead media.

 I mean, they have spent, and this is no hype, there's no hyperbole here.